 Investment Portfolios and LD Discretionary

 Since 1 January 2000, the members of the Cost-of-Living Allowance Fund have been able to invest their savings in investment portfolios.
-It is now possible to choose between 10 different portfolios of which four are offered by the four largest mutual funds in Denmark.
+It is now possible to choose between 6 different portfolios.

 Members, who do not choose to invest in portfolios, invest all their savings in the large joint portfolio LD Discretionary.
 This portfolio also contains any savings, which the portfolio investors have not invested in portfolios.